Photoshop Halftone Dot Pattern tutorial

 Step 10: Change the blend mode to Hard Mix

-To blend the dots with the image, change the blend mode of the layer from Normal to Hard Mix.
+To blend the dots with your image, change the layer’s blend mode from Normal to Hard Mix.

 Changing the blend mode to Hard Mix.